oVirt/ovirt-site/source/blog/2016-12-08-the-need-for-speed.html.md

 dependencies on the Jenkins slaves and also eliminated most of the situations where jobs running on the same slave influenced one another.

-The CI standards implementation we have has one shortcoming, it was not particularity fast.
+The CI standards implementation we have has one shortcoming, it is not particularity fast.

 We started seriously looking at this after one of the _VDSM_ maintainers [complained](http://lists.ovirt.org/pipermail/devel/2016-December/014427.html) that the "_check_patch_" jobs for his project are running for far to long a time.
-It the end it turned out that a major reason for the delay was in the way the [tests themselves worked](https://gerrit.ovirt.org/#/c/67799/), but still, we looked at "_mock_runner.sh_" and manage to speed it up quite a bit.
+In the end it turned out that a major reason for the delay was in the way the [tests themselves worked](https://gerrit.ovirt.org/#/c/67799/), but still, we looked at "_mock_runner.sh_" and manage to speed it up quite a bit.

 ## What Did We Change